 Water loss from slight diarrhea caused by stress, etc.

 If the dog is not drinking enough water, a loss of just a few percent of body water may negatively affect his or her mental and physical work performance (Otto et al, 2017).
-The dehydration causes a reduction in blood volume that carries oxygen to working muscles, increases pulse rate, and increases core temperature as heat is not transported out from the body with the water.
-These, in turn, reduces the overall exercise performance capacity and may cause the dog to feel unwell from nausea and stomach disturbances.
+Dehydration causes a reduction in blood volume that carries oxygen to working muscles, increases pulse rate, and increases core temperature as heat is not transported out from the body with the water.
+These, in turn, reduce the overall exercise performance capacity and may cause the dog to feel unwell from nausea and stomach disturbances.

 Hence, offering water as often as you can, preferably with an added spoon of something tasty, or diluted wet food snacking during the workout is a good idea.
 The meals can also be served soaked with fluid to secure water intake when resting in between the exercises.

 Note that your dog does not sweat like a human.
-Humans sweat through glands located over larger areas of the skin causing loss of both water and electrolytes, while the dog only sweats through panting and some minor sweat gland in their paws.
+Humans sweat through glands located over larger areas of the skin causing loss of both water and electrolytes, while the dog only sweats through panting and some minor sweat glands in their paws.

-Therefore, dogs lose fewer water volumes but also much fewer electrolytes.
+Therefore, dogs lose less water volume but also much fewer electrolytes.
 Salt supplements in working dogs have mostly seemed to be unnecessary, except when sled dog races take more than 10 days (Hinchcliff et al., 1997, Ermon et al., 2014).
 Electrolytes in small quantities may still be beneficial for exercising dogs in hot and humid climates, but caution should be taken as salt overload can be toxic.
 More research is needed on this topic.

 Other major nutrients

 Do you know why there are two flashes of lightning above fats, but only one above carbohydrate and protein?
 And nothing above the remaining nutrients?
 Well, the flashes of lightning indicate that those nutrients can provide energy to dogs.
-And 2 flashes of lightning above fat means fat provides 2 times the energy per gram (9kcals per g) compared to carbohydrate or protein (4 kcals per gram).
+And 2 flashes of lightning above fat means fat provides 2 times the energy per gram (9 kcals per g) compared to carbohydrate or protein (4 kcals per gram).
 And fiber does not provide any energy to speak of, nor do vitamins and minerals.

 The dog is actually particularly good at utilizing fats as energy during exercise and is not at all as carbohydrate-dependent as humans.
 Still, both are needed in a balance, as the brain in particular fuels carbohydrates (glucose).